Kessler threw for 187 yards and a touchdown, running in another in the loss.

 Photos from USC @ Notre Dame on Oct 17, 2015

-Clay Helton, in his sixth year (2010-15) at USC, was named USC’s head coach on Nov.
-30, 2015, dropping the interim head coach title he had held since Oct.
-12 of that season (for USC’s final 7 regular season games after starting the 2015 season as the offensive coordinator/quarterbacks coach (he remains the play caller).
+After starting the 2015 season as the offensive coordinator/quarterbacks coach, Clay Helton was named USC’s permanent head coach on Nov.
+30, dropping the interim head coach title he had held since Oct.
+12 (for USC’s final 7 regular season games).
+He signed a 5-year contract.

 In 2014, quarterback Cody Kessler had the most efficient passing season in USC history (69.7%, 39 TDs, 5 interceptions) while setting USC season records for completions (315), completion percentage (69.7), passing efficiency (167.1) and interception rate (1.11) and tying USC season marks for TD passes (39) and 300-yard passing games (7).
 He also threw a school record 7 TD passes against Colorado and a Notre Dame opponents record 6 TDs against the Irish.
 USC’s offense ranked in the national Top 25 in passing efficiency, passing offense, third down conversions and scoring offense in 2014.
 USC played in the 2014 Holiday Bowl.

 In 2013, he served as USC’s interim head coach in its victory over Fresno State in the Las Vegas Bowl.
 The Trojan offense was in the national Top 25 in red zone scoring.